Campaigner

 Bridge Builder

-bridge builder is someone who feels that the best way to move an issue forward is to look for common ground between two sides of an issue.
+A bridge builder is someone who feels that the best way to move an issue forward is to look for common ground between two sides of an issue.
 The basic principle behind bridge building is the pursuit of compromise in order to make lasting change.